Bort (name)

 Bort is an eastern Ashkenazi Jewish nickname for a man with a beard.
 It originates from the Yiddish word bord and the German Bart, which both mean 'beard'.
 It may also be connected to the Polish word borta, a loanword from the German borte meaning 'braid' or 'galloon'.

+In Catalan language, it is a variant of Bord, which means bastard, and it is used as a surname.

 People

 Notable people with the name include: